Frances Koncan: Career

 Koncan is currently an assistant professor at the School of Creative Writing at the University of British Columbia.

 She wrote the play Women of the Fur Trade, zahgidiwin/love, Flesh-Coloured Crayons, and Space Girl.

 Koncan has also worked as assistant director on Seminar (for the Royal Manitoba Theatre Centre/Mirvish Productions), The Humans, and A Doll's House, Part 2 (RMTC), and Stripped Down Anthony & Cleopatra (Shakespeare in the Ruins)' and co-director with Angelica Schwartz on an Andy Warhol inspired production of The Hollow (for the Royal Manitoba Theatre Centre's Master Playwright Festival).

 In addition, Koncan worked as an arts reporter for the Winnipeg Free Press from 2019 to 2022.
-She was the Artistic Director of Sarasvati Productions from 2020-2021.
-They obtained the Writer-in-Residence position at the Winnipeg Public Library from 2022-2023.
-They are currently an Assistant Professor at the University of British Columbia in the School of Creative Writing teaching playwriting.
+She was the artistic director of Sarasvati Productions from 2020 to 2021.
+They obtained the writer-in-residence position at the Winnipeg Public Library from 2022 to 2023.
+They are currently an assistant professor at the University of British Columbia in the School of Creative Writing teaching playwriting.

-Awards and honors
+Awards and honours

 Koncan's theatrical work has won the REVEAL Indigenous Arts Award, the Winnipeg Arts Council's 2017 RBC On the Rise Award, and got her shortlisted for the Tarragon Emerging Playwrights Award.
 Her play The Dance-off of Conscious Uncoupling received the 2015 Tom Hendry Award for Best New Comedy.